Director, Global Employment Policy & Special Initiatives, U.S. Chamber of Commerce

 While women are 5 to 8 times more likely than men to have their employment affected by caregiver responsibilities, women’s workforce participation has rebounded since the pandemic lows.

-But aside from how many women are participating, there is also the consideration of where women are participating in the labor force.
-Industries that are historically comprised of a large female workforce—health care and education—are growing at faster rates than male dominated industries.
+However, aside from how many women are participating, there is also the consideration of where women are participating in the labor force.
+Industries that are historically comprised of a largely female workforce—health care and education—are growing at faster rates than male-dominated industries.

 More women are completing degrees today than ever before.
 In 2018, 65% of women who began their degree in 2012 had graduated, compared to 59% of males.
 Women continue to earn degrees at higher rates than men and are expected to account for 57% and 60% of all Bachelor’s and Master’s degrees earned, respectively, in 2029.

 Women are also climbing the corporate ladder.
-The number of women in Senior VP positions and C-Suite positions have climbed by 3% and 5% respectively since 2016
+The number of women in Senior VP positions and C-suite positions has climbed by 3% and 5%, respectively, since 2016.

 The workforce will be increasingly diverse